Birchley

 10am to 5pm

-Birchley Farm is a commercial cider apple farm, also producing Single Variety apple juice and cider.
+Birchley is a commercial cider apple farm, also producing Single Variety apple juice and cider.
 During the event, visitors will be able to see the machines used to harvest the apples and learn more about the orchard and growing process.
-There will be a series of talks and short films throughout the weekend, along with opportunities to sample and purchase the family’s apple juice and cider to drink onsite or take away.
+There will be a programme of talks and short films throughout the weekend, along with opportunities to sample and purchase the family’s apple juice and cider to drink onsite or take away.

 Birchley is a new venue for Big Apple Blossomtime 2026.